 As an organization grows, its systems, assets, and resources can get unwieldy and overwhelming for both internal and external users.
 Many organizations don’t have the staff time/resources to address this, while others attempt to solve this internally, but run into politics between departments.

 It takes an outside eye with skills in information architecture (IA) to wrangle all of the content and develop a plan that’s not just opinion – but rather based on a deep understanding of how information is used.

-The types of IA that we address in an IA Overhaul can include: tagging, filters, navigation, content hierarchy, language, terminology, and more.
+The types of IA that we address in an Information Architecture Overhaul can include: tagging, filters, navigation, content hierarchy, language, terminology, and more.

-Examples of IA issues that we can help with:
+Examples of information architecture issues that we can help with:

 - A museum has an online collection that is rarely used by anyone but researchers and they’re looking to expand the audience to the regular visitors and to use it as a tool to encourage new visitors.